 My children's story was performed for the public by a director friend and a radio station recorded it for us.
 They now want to play it on the radio and need me to sign a release form giving them copyright over the broadcast recording.
-I am still trying to get my story published in book form and I...
+I am still trying to get my story published in book form...
 Read more »

 I would have the release carefully reviewed by a copyright attorney.
 Depending on the language in the release, it is possible that you are assigning (giving up for all time) at least one and maybe all of your bundle of exclusive copyright interests.
 Since it appears that you do not want to do...Read more »

 I made a "bunch" of Harry Potter robes for 18 inch dolls and put them on my esty shop.
 I listed them AS "Harry Potter robes for 18 inch dolls".
 After a week or so a spokesman for Warner Bro. submitted a notice of trademark infringement and Etsy took down the robes.
-IN that notice were trademark...
+IN that...
 Read more »

 I know I can't sell similar items or represent the website in a way that may confuse customers of NewEgg.com, but how likely would NewEgg be to take my domain if I'm advising customers on how to buy or sell on their website?

 Your question is a common one, and I typically advise any client who asks it as follows.
 If you have to ask an attorney that question, you probably realize that your proposal to adopt a domain name incorporating another's domain name or trademark is a potentially risky one.
 Because of this,...Read more »